pustotnik/zenmake/docs/buildconf.rst

 programming language but it's markup language).
 For shortness it's called a ``dict`` here.

-Not all variables are required in the scheme above but buildconf can not be empty.
+Not all variables are required in the scheme above but buildconf cannot be empty.
 All variables have reserved names and they all are described here.
 Other names in buildconf are just ignored by ZenMake if present and it means they can be used for some custom purposes.